Alcohol Research Group

 Residents of Washington State now seem more likely to report prior use

-A new retrospective assessment of marijuana use in Washington State by the Alcohol Research Group, a program of the Public Health Institute, found only a 1.2 percentage point increase in past year use after recreational marijuana was legalized, from 24.3% to 25.6%.
+A new retrospective assessment of cannabis use in Washington State by the Alcohol Research Group, a program of the Public Health Institute, found only a 1.2 percentage point increase in past year use after recreational marijuana was legalized, from 24.3% to 25.6%.
 The new findings published in the Journal of Studies on Alcohol and Drugs suggest that a previous report showing an increase of 3.8 percentage points may have been overestimated due to respondents underreporting their consumption when marijuana was still illegal.

 The Alcohol Research Group’s retrospective study surveyed 3,451 adults in 2014 and 2015, asking them to reflect back on their use prior to the state’s 2012 legalization of marijuana and on their use in the past year.
 By contrast, a prospective comparison utilizing the National Survey on Drug Use and Health (which found that use increased from 15.3% in 2011-12 to 19.1% in 2013-14) used a pre- and post-comparison, surveying people both prior to marijuana legalization and after.